-He is also a member of The Billfish Foundation and practices tag and release for all billfish caught.
-Only the best tackle and equipment is used and the purpose built 31ft Innovator 'Yes Aye' is capable of 30 knots whilst providing a comfortable ride similar to that of a much larger vessel.
+He is also a member of The Billfish Foundation and practices tag and releases for all billfish caught.
+Only the best tackle and equipment is used and the purpose-built 31ft Innovator 'Yes Aye' is capable of 30 knots whilst providing a comfortable ride similar to that of a much larger vessel.

-Aquanauts take great pride on offering a professional and personal service with knowledgeable instructors.
+Aquanauts take great pride in offering a professional and personal service with knowledgeable instructors.